raor2/DBSFinal/README.md

 Ryan, Daniel, Yang, Zhengneng

+*Note for Professor Johnson: The schema we are using in this application is updated from the initial grading.
+Please regrade the initial schema*

 ## Area to County Mapping
 The Area column from the 'employmentData.csv' includes all counties from the NY state, which we will be directly using.